 A foundation for the future

-Numerous facts and figures attest to the value of a Gonzaga education: exceptional acceptance rates into prestigious graduate programs, including medical and law schools; one of the highest CPA exam pass rates in the nation; job placement in corporations such as Microsoft, Boeing, Nike, and Hewlett-Packard; and consistently glowing reviews in national publications such as U.S.News & World Report, The Princeton Review’s The Best 379 Colleges, and Kiplinger’s “Best Values in Private Colleges.”
+Numerous facts and figures attest to the value of a Gonzaga University education: exceptional acceptance rates to prestigious graduate, medical, and law schools; one of the highest CPA exam pass rates in the nation; and job placement in corporations such as Microsoft, Nike, and Amazon.

 The Gonzaga experience

 Gonzaga requires first-year and sophomore students to live on campus.
 Campus life is an exciting blend of maintaining a rigorous academic schedule while fully embracing the vibrant social atmosphere of spending time with close friends.
 GU offers more than 140 student organizations such as music, theater, cultural clubs, community service, student government, faith-sharing groups and retreats, Division I athletics, and club and intramural sports.